How Geocaching Works

 The terrain difficulty level is high not only because the cache is on an island, but the terrain itself at this location is difficult as well.
 You may find that getting to the island is the easy part.

-If arriving at the island by boat, please take caution during periods of high water as there are many large jagged rocks submerged in the water in front of the boat landing area.
+If arriving at the island by boat, please take caution on your approach as there are many large jagged rocks submerged in the water in front of the boat landing area.
 We recommend you anchor your boat about 30 metres out and wade in to shore.

-Take the time to enjoy the beach and explore when you come.
+Take the time to enjoy the secluded beach and explore the area.

-Bring a picnic lunch and a camera, and please post lots of pictures of the area.
+Bring a picnic lunch and a camera, and please post lots of pictures .

 Summer is really the best time to experience this idyllic spot on Elk Island.

 Depending on the water levels, you may be able to wade across to Elk Island.
 In 2010 and 2011, this was not possible.
 However during summers of low water levels (such as 2016 and 2017), you can simply follow the sandbars across the shallow channel.
 In fact, 'grover' and 'elmo' have made it across at least twice in drought years without even getting our feet wet!

 You are looking for a medium-sized Lock 'n Lock container.
 The FIRST to FIND gets a certificate and the satisfaction of a well-earned and well-deserved accomplishment, in addition to the spectacular views.

 About Elk Island: Elk Island Provincial Park is about 900 hectares in size.
 The island is virtually free of development and has many white sand beaches.
 Camping and open fires are not permitted on the island.
 Please help maintain the beauty of this wilderness, by packing out whatever you brought to the island.

 Attributes listing for paperless caching: Motorized vehicles are not allowed on the island, winter friendly (but that may not be a good thing), scenic views, available 24 hours a day, difficult climb, dogs allowed, poison plants, ticks, cliffs/falling sand, not wheel chair accessible, seasonal access, no public transportation available, boat may be required unless you want to go for a swim, access from the west is not recommended.